CCurl/MachineForth/README.md

 It is completely contained in one file, 'mf.c'.
 There is also a disassembler, in file 'mfd.c'.

-This is a byte-code threaded implementation.
+This is a token-threaded implementation.
 I ran some comparisons between that and a direct-threaded implementation.
 I was surprised to find that the byte-code threaded implementation ran faster.
 It was not much faster, over 500 million iterations, about .4 seconds for the following simple loop: